xSke/mechs.team/docs/team-history/season21.md

 ## Alto’s Return to the Talkers

-The Moist Talkers once again reunited with the now alternated squiddish player in a surprise exchange for Augusto Reddick, with Polkadot being featured on the Moist Talkers batting lineup and Augusto Reddick taking a spot on the Mechs batting lineup.
-They were voicemailed out for the current best shadows pitcher on the Mechs, Shirai McElroy for their overall batting stars.
+The Moist Talkers once again reunited with the now alternated squiddish player in a surprise exchange for [Augusto Reddick](/players/augusto-reddick), with Polkadot being featured on the Moist Talkers batting lineup and Augusto Reddick taking a spot on the Mechs batting lineup.
+They were voicemailed out for [Shirai McElroy](/players/shirai-mcelroy), the current best shadows pitcher on the Mechs, because of the latter's overall batting stars.